ediclj/resources/learning_clojure.md

 - [Clojure Cookbook](http://clojure-cookbook.com/): good for users who already know clojure and want to learn more advanced techniques.
 - [Functional Programming for the Object Oriented Programmer](https://leanpub.com/fp-oo)
 - [Clojure Cookbook](http://clojure-cookbook.com/) is full of real-world examples that you can copy but that doesn''t make it good resource for learning the language from scratch.
-[Clojure in action](https://www.manning.com/books/clojure-in-action) starts fine but gets pretty macro heavy very quickly.
+- [Clojure in action](https://www.manning.com/books/clojure-in-action) starts fine but gets pretty macro heavy very quickly.
 Perhaps best if you already know something about FP.

 [ClojureBridge](http://www.clojurebridge.org/) events are aimed at increasing participation by people from under-represented groups.
-However, the [curriculum and resources are available for free GitHub](https://github.com/ClojureBridge/curriculum).
+However, the [curriculum and resources are available for free on GitHub](https://github.com/ClojureBridge/curriculum).

 #Tool Up!